Charlie Staines (rugby league): 2021

 In round 5 of the 2021 NRL season, Staines scored two tries for Penrith in a 30-10 victory over Canberra.

 In round 9 against Cronulla-Sutherland, he scored a hat-trick in a 48-0 victory.

 In round 10, he scored two tries for Penrith in a 48-12 victory over the Gold Coast.

 In round 12, he scored two tries in a 30-4 victory over the bottom placed Canterbury side.

 In round 18, he scored two tries for Penrith in their victory over the New Zealand Warriors.

 Staines played a total of 21 games for Penrith in the 2021 NRL season but was not selected for Penrith's grand final team which defeated South Sydney to claim their third premiership.

 2022

 Staines spent most of the 2022 NRL season in the NSW Cup with Ivan Cleary deciding to go with Taylan May and Brian To'o as the preferred wing options.
 Staines was called into the Penrith side for the preliminary final against South Sydney as a replacement for the injured May.
 Staines later kept his place for the 2022 NRL Grand Final as May had not recovered from his hamstring injury.

 Staines played on the wing for Penrith in their grand final victory over Parramatta scoring a try in the second half.

 On 20 October, Staines joined the Wests Tigers in a swap deal with Tyrone Peachey.

+2023

+In round 1 of the 2023 NRL season, Staines made his club debut for the Wests Tigers in their 22-10 loss against the Gold Coast.
+Following the clubs round 8 loss to Manly, Staines was rushed to hospital with a small bowel perforation which required emergency surgery.
+Staines was later ruled out for twelve weeks.

+Staines was limited to only nine games for the Wests Tigers as the club finished with the wooden spoon for a second straight year.

+2024

+In round 8 of the 2024 NRL season, Staines scored two tries for the Wests Tigers in their 34-10 loss against Brisbane.

+Staines played a total of 22 games and scored nine tries for the Wests Tigers throughout the season as the club finished with the wooden spoon.

+2025

+In round 9 of the 2025 NRL season, Staines scored two tries for the Wests Tigers in their 34-28 victory over St. George Illawarra.
+On 22 August, Catalans Dragons announced that they had signed Staines from the 2026 season.

+On 21 August 2025 it was reported that he had signed for Catalans in the Super League on a two-year deal.